SocketDotTech/socket-docs/docs/fees.md

 # Fee Setup and Management

-Setting up fees is essential for your app to interact with both the offchainVM and supported blockchains.
+Setting up fees is essential for your app to interact with both the EVMx and supported blockchains.
 There are two types of fees you need to manage:

 1. OffchainVM transaction fees
 2. Onchain transaction sponsorship